Doctor insights on:

 Coronary Heart Disease And Heart Defects

-Heart disease is a condition in which a person has problems within his or her vascular system and heart, which includes both birth defects and problems acquired later.
-Examples of heart disease include clogging of the coronary (heart) arteries, heart attacks, leaky heart valves, heart muscle failure, and viral infections of the heart.
+Heart disease is a condition in which a person has problems within his or her vascular system and heart, which includes both congenital birth defects and problems acquired later.
+Examples of heart disease include clogging (atherosclerosis) of the coronary (heart) arteries, heart attacks (obstructions of the arteries), damaged heart valves, heart muscle failure, and viral infections of the heart.
 Some major causes of heart disease include genetics, smoking, hypertension, high ...Read more

 - Talk to a doctor live online for free

-- What is the difference between coronary and congenital heart disease?
+- What is the symptoms of coronary heart disease?

 - Ask a doctor a question free online

 - What is meant by coronary heart disease?

 - Talk to a cardiologist online